pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Enum entry

-Enum entry names should be uppercase underscore-separated names.
+Enum entry names should be uppercase underscore-separated or upper camel-case separated.

 === "[:material-heart:](#) Ktlint"